Miami Data Recovery

 - We are also a trusted Miami-based flash drive recovery company with a 98% success rate.

-- As part of our data recovery services, we provide a variety of delivery options to cater to your needs.
-This includes the ability to download recovered data, as well as the option to have it delivered on a recovery drive.
+- As part of our data recovery services, we offer many delivery options to suit you.
+You can download the recovered data or choose to have it delivered on a recovery drive (USB external storage).

 - We also offer Miami Micro SD card recovery and Miami thumb drive recovery services.

-- Our pricing is affordable and we provide a free diagnostic evaluation of your device.
+- Rest assured, our pricing is wallet-friendly, and we offer a complimentary diagnostic evaluation of your device.

 - We operate on a "No Recovery, No Fee" policy, which means that we only charge data recovery service fees if we successfully retrieve your lost files.

-- Upon receiving your device at our advanced data recovery lab, our team typically starts the file recovery process promptly, usually within 1 to 3 days.
+- Once we receive your device at our state-of-the-art lab, our team quickly begins the file recovery process, usually completing it within 1 to 3 days.

 - Upon receiving your device, we always perform a free evaluation to assess the extent of the damage and determine the feasibility of data recovery.